Polymer/polymer/PRIMER.md

 We say that an element definition has an imperative and declarative portion.
 The imperative portion is the call to `Polymer({...})`, and the declarative portion is the `<dom-module>` element.
 The imperative and declarative portions of an element's definition may be placed in the same HTML file or in separate files.
-They are matched mased on the `id` and `is` properties having the same value.
+They are matched based on the `dom-module`'s `id` having the same value as the element's `is` property.

 **NOTE:** Defining an element in the main html document is not currently supported.